Atemndobs/nutri-scanorama/architecture.md

 - Database updates and sync queue integration
 - UI state management and updates

+## AI Integration Enhancements

+### Model Switching
+The application now supports switching between different AI models (fast and precise) for receipt processing.
+This allows users to optimize processing speed and accuracy based on their needs.

+### Duplicate Prevention
+Implemented logic to clear existing items before adding new ones during AI extraction.
+This ensures that running AI extraction multiple times on the same receipt does not result in duplicate items.

+### Enhanced Filtering
+Improved parser logic to filter out non-relevant data such as location names and receipt metadata (e.g., "Düsseldorf") from AI extraction results.
+This enhances the accuracy of the extracted items.

+### Environment Management
+Integrated `dotenv` for managing environment variables, enhancing configurability and security.
+This allows for secure and flexible configuration of API keys and URLs.

+## Store Images Implementation (Guidelines)

+While the implementation is not yet complete, the following guidelines outline the planned strategy for adding store images:

+- **Image Upload Handling**: Implement an image upload component that supports common image formats (JPEG, PNG) with validation for file size and type.
+- **Database Schema Update**: Include an `imageUrl` field in the `Receipt` model to store the URL of the uploaded image.
+- **Image Display in UI**: Modify the receipt display component to show the uploaded image alongside receipt details.
+- **API Integration**: Implement endpoints for uploading and retrieving store images securely and efficiently.
+- **User Feedback**: Provide feedback during the image upload process, including success and error messages.
+- **Testing and Validation**: Ensure the image upload and retrieval processes work as expected with unit and integration tests.

 ## AI Text Extraction and Processing

 ### Overview